m4xx101/official-blog-website/content/post/insta_hack.md

  set:webattack> Enter the url to clone:https://www.instagrame.com/
  ```

- You can do it with any website you want to Harvester Credential.!But on your risk as you read the Disclaimer above :P
+ You can do it with any website you want to Harvester Credential.!
+But on your risk, as you read the Disclaimer above :P

- Now Frome here SEToolkit automatcally starts apache serive for you and setup the whole webiste and host it on your local machine and with ngrok you have setup the port forwrding "Hurray.!!!!!"
+ Now Frome here SEToolkit automatically starts apache service for you and setup the whole website and host it on your local machine and with ngrok you have setup the port forwarding "Hurray.!!!!!"

- Now send the website to the victime i.e (http://feb91dce.ngrok.io)
+ Now send the website to the victims i.e (http://feb91dce.ngrok.io)
- and use the social engineering you can also shorten the url and customize it to some intersting offers once user click to that link it'll take them to our phishing page which exactly looks like Original one and after user logged in you can see the password in setoolkit terminal
+ and use the social engineering you can also shorten the url and customize it to some interesting offers once user click to that link it'll take them to our phishing page which exactly looks like Original one and after user logged in you can see the password in setoolkit terminal

-# Bruteforcing / Dictionery attack :
+# Bruteforcing / Dictionary attack :

 For this you have to download one program:
-This program will brute force any Instagram account you send it its way.
+This program will brute force any Instagram account you send it it's way.
 Just give it a target, a password list and a mode then press enter and forget about it.
 No need to worry about anonymity when using this program, its highest priority is your anonymity,it only attacks when your identity is hidden.

-Git clone it by typing command inside terminal :
+Git clone it by typing command inside the terminal :

 ```shell
 git clone https://github.com/m4xx101/Brutestagram.git
 ```
-This programm is one of the best tool ik have weaked little bit to make it more effcient originally its written by *Mohamed*
+This program is one of the best tool I know have tweaked a little bit to make it more efficient originally its written by *Mohamed*

 ### Usage :